Skip to main content

 4. Set frequency and terms.
 State whether it is one-time or recurring, show the per-visit and monthly figure for recurring, and add payment terms and an expiration date.

 5. Add an accept action and send.
-Include a signature line or an online accept link, keep it to one page, and send it the same day the lead comes in.
+Include a signature line or online accept link, keep the quote concise, and send it promptly after reviewing the scope and price.

 Frequently asked questions